 Add ACS AEM Commons to your AEM Maven project

 ACS AEM Commons should be included as a Maven dependency on in your AEM project.
-The instructions for adding ACS AEM Commons to your project varies by the version fo ACS AEM Commons you are using.
+The instructions for adding ACS AEM Commons to your project varies by the type of AEM and version of ACS AEM Commons you are using.

 Please refer to Compatibility to check which version of ACS AEM Commons is compatible with your version of AEM.